 Previous activities include playing a major role in the implementation of cyan (silverless) soundtracks for 35MM film and procedures for controlling excessive loudness on trailers and feature films.
 Current committees include the Inter-Society Digital Cinema Forum (ISDCF), which is focused on resolving issues affecting the global digital cinema deployment, and the Inter-Society Environmental Committee (ISEC), which promotes green conservation and awareness within the cinema industry.

-The Inter-Society holds three annual meetings in conjunction with CinemaCon in the spring, ShowEast in the fall, and the ICTA Conference in the winter.
+The Inter-Society holds annual meetings in conjunction with CinemaCon in the spring and the ICTA Conference in the winter.